 Hava Nagila (The Movie) romps through the history, mystery and meaning of the great Jewish standard, featuring interviews with Harry Belafonte, Leonard Nimoy, Connie Francis, Glen Campbell, Regina Spektor and more.
 It follows the ubiquitous party song, called by some “the kudzu of Jewish music”, on its fascinating journey from the shtetls of Eastern Europe to the kibbutzim of Palestine to the cul-de-sacs of America.
 Both funny and entertaining, Hava Nagila (The Movie) is also profound, examining themes about the importance of joy, the power of music and the resilient spirit of a people.
 It is available for viewing on Amazon Prime, iTunes, and Google Play.
 Watch this film before the May 23rd and join Shari J. Cantor, who has a Master of Arts in Judaic Studies and has danced the hora to Hava Nagila at a wedding or two, for the discussion of this entertaining film.
 With one registration, you'll be able to attend this and any Film Schmooze event in the future.

 Second Sundays*, 10:30am

 Friends of Yiddish is an informal, mostly English, bilingual drop-in social group which meets to hear a guest speaker or discussion and maybe absorb a Yiddish word or two.
 Your one-time registration will ensure that you can attend any online Friends of Yiddish event moving forward.

-Join us in 2021 on January 10, February 14, March 14, April 11, May 2, June 13, July 11, August 8, September 12, October 10, November 14, and December 12.
+Join us in 2021 on April 11, May 2, June 13, July 11, August 8, September 12, October 10, November 14, and December 12.

 *Date occasionally shifts to accommodate other holidays and events.
 Register and watch your email to stay up to date.